 Ingredients

-Salt, pepper and cumin for seasoning.
+Salt, pepper and cumin: For seasoning.

-Lemons juice: Use fresh lemon juice to get the best out of it.
+Lemons juice: Use fresh lemon juice.

 How to Make Butter Bean Hummus with Canned Beans

-One: In the food processor, add garlic, tahini, butterbeans and lemon juice, mix until you have a thick paste.
+One: In the food processor, add garlic, tahini, butter beans and lemon juice, mix until you have a thick paste.

 Two: While mixing, pour in a tiny stream the olive oil followed by the water to loosen the consultancy.